Basket Setting vs. Prong Setting: Understanding the Differences

 This is especially the case if the ring has a “hidden halo” setting of accent stones floating beneath the main stone that functions as the supportive basket cross piece.
 The Chelsea is a lovely example of this — any worries about blocking the center stone’s sparkle with the basket’s cross bar are dispelled by lining that cross bar with those glittering accent stones.

 If you are looking at the ring in profile, however, the differences are pretty obvious.
 If there is a horizontal piece of metal between the prongs, it’s a basket setting.
-And while there are some exceptions, the basket tends to spread out a little while the prongs all meet in the middle in the more classic version.
+While there are some exceptions, the basket tends to spread out a little while the prongs all meet in the middle in the more classic version.

 A Closer Look at Durability